SHOCK-HEADED CAPUCHIN

 Behavior and Lifestyle

 Shock-headed capuchins are diurnal (active during daylight hours) and mostly arboreal (tree-dwelling).
 They move about quadrupedally (on all fours) and prefer the middle to upper canopy, but often forage on the ground.
 They spend most of the day searching for food, occasionally punctuated by a midday nap.
 At night, they find sleeping spots high in the trees to better hide from predators.
-Capuchin monkeys are considered to be some of the most intelligent of the New World monkeys.
+Capuchin monkeys are considered to be some of the most intelligent of the Latin American monkeys.

 Fun Facts